 Plagiarism comes in many forms.
 In order to avoid plagiarism, you need to know what it looks like.
-Here's a quick guide to 10 types of plagiarism form Turnitin.
+Here's a quick guide to 10 types of plagiarism from Turnitin.
 Plagiarism includes but is not limited to: Click for more options

 "Turning in someone else's work as your own